lichengzhang2/lichengzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to  my homepage!
-I received his Ph.D. from Hunan Normal University in December 2023 and is currently a postdoctoral researcher at Hunan University.
+I received my Ph.D. from Hunan Normal University in December 2023 and is currently a postdoctoral researcher at Hunan University.

 My Interests
 ======